 The leaves are both basal and stem.
-Basal leaves are long, lyrate-pinnatifid, with 1 to 4 pair of lateral lobes and larger rounded terminal lobe.
+Basal leaves are long, lyrate-pinnatifid, with 1 to 4 pair of lateral lobes and a larger rounded terminal lobe.
 The lobes may have wavy margins or be with coarse dentations.
-Stem leaves, While similar in appearance to the basal leaves, they have fewer lobes and become shorter toward the top of the stem.
+Stem leaves, While similar in appearance to the basal leaves, have fewer lobes and become shorter toward the top of the stem.
 These are alternate and stalkless or they clasp the stem with a pair of auricles that have pointed tips and rounded ears.

 The inflorescence is an erect dense raceme of stalked flowers which elongates as the flowers open and seed pods form beneath - typical of many plants of the Mustard family.

 The flowers have a green calyx of (usually) 4 greenish-yellow sepals with linear lobes, a corolla with 4 yellow petals forming a short tube with the rounded lips spreading outward.
 There are six stamens, 2 shorter and 4 longer, with yellow anthers and a single style with a blunt tip.
 Flowers open from around the outside of the raceme first.